MScillitani/MALT/README.md

 ## Project overview
 MALT flashes onto an ESP32 microcontroller that's been wired to a BH1750 light sensor.
-Within a user-defined time window, it:
+In a user-defined time window, it:

 * Samples ambient light at 2-second intervals
-* Counts how many seconds lux levels were ≥ 20k (direct light)
+* Counts the total time lux levels were ≥ 20k (direct light)
 * Streams each reading live over telnet
 * Concludes with a summary (ex.
 Total direct sunlight: 3 hours, 42 minutes, and 18 seconds)

-Can be used with multiple boards in tandem.
+Can be used with multiple boards simultaneously.
 Each device auto-connects via Wi-Fi, grabs NTP time, and identifies itself with a compile-time DEVICE_ID.

-Project difficulty: 1/5 (Beginner friendly)
+Project difficulty: 2/5 (Some assembly required)

 ---

 ## Why make this?

 My wife was worried her plants weren't getting enough direct sunlight.
-So, like any good husband, I taught myself basic embedded systems engineering and made a little gizmo to ease her fears.
+So, like any good husband, I taught myself how to program an ESP32 controller and made a little gizmo to ease her fears.

 ---